 Growing up, I was involved in a lot of activities and sports.
 My favorite was dance.
 I belonged to a very special modern dance company located in my hometown of Lunenburg, Massachusetts.
 I loved the feeling of learning something new, physically and mentally.
 I credit my experience with dance with giving me a lot of confidence and pride that have touched all areas of my life.

 But, as time went on, like a lot of people, I made less time for those activities that were keeping me healthy and fit.
 I moved to Lincoln, Nebraska out of college for my first job as a TV News Producer.
-Then work took me (and my now-husband) to Hartford, CT, Portland, OR and now the San Francisco Bay Area.
+Then work took me (and my now-husband) to Hartford, CT, Portland, OR , the San Francisco Bay Area and now back to Massachusetts.
 Along the way I got married, had a baby, gained weight, lost weight, and enjoyed the finer things in life.

 When we moved to the Bay Area, I got to become a stay-at-home mom.
 Eventually, a few friends convinced me to join our local YMCA so we could exercise (but sometimes really just gossip while strolling on a treadmill) while our kids enjoyed 2 free hours at the Y’s Childwatch.
 For the first time in a long time, I’d found an exercise routine I was keeping.
 About a year later, our YMCA became the first in California to offer CrossFit.
 I would have never tried it, had it not been at my cozy, familiar Y. In hindsight, I realize that I had a lot of misconceptions about CrossFit.
 Truly ANYONE can do it.
 Within about a week, I was hooked.
 Even though there is plenty of elements that are still very challenging (hello pull ups!) there were a few things I could do decently right away too.
 It felt so good to feel that sense of pride in what I could accomplish physically again!
 I didn’t realize how much I’d missed that.
 And since there are so many facets involved in CrossFit workouts, there is still a lot to accomplish.